-The status bits NORM and N_NORM are only available in the formula editor here.
-They cannot be engineered using the status.
+The status bits NORM and N_NORM are only available in the formula editor and cannot be engineered via the status.

 If other settings outside the formula are set for the current status, they are combined with the formula with a logical AND.